National Eligibility cum Entrance Test (Undergraduate): Courses

+Controversies

+The NEET examination has been criticised for harbouring institutionalised corruption and accusations reached a pinnacle in the 2024 examination year.
+Investigations where undetaken by the CBI which reported "no systemic or institutional corruption involving the exam body itself, but rather serious procedural negligence".
+The CBI however has itself been repeatedly accused of political bias, internal corruption, and eroded credibility.
+The NTA body was also criticised for its opacity.

-NEET 2024 controversy
+2024 controversy

 Paper leak

 The exam paper for the 2024 NEET-UG exam was allegedly leaked a day before the exam in Patna, Bihar.
 On 5 May 2024, the day of the exam, an FIR was filed at the Shastri Nagar police station in Patna.
 According to police officials, the paper leak gang allegedly charged ₹30 lakh to ₹50 lakh from several candidates, providing them with the question papers, claimed to be those of NEET-UG, a day prior for memorization.
 The police have arrested several suspects in connection with the paper leak.

 On 22 June, the NTA chief, Subodh Kumar Singh, was removed from his position.
 The Ministry of Education handed over the case related to the leak to the Central Bureau of Investigation (CBI).

 The CBI, on 18 July has carried out various arrests including four MBBS students from AIIMS Patna and a civil Engineering student from NIT Jamshedpur (Pankaj Kumar) in connection to the paper leak and solving of the leaked paper.
 On 19 July, a first year MBBS student (Surabhi Kumari) from RIMS Ranchi who was allegedly involved in solving the paper.

 The CBI so far has arrested 36 persons in relation to the NEET Paper leak case.